 Garam Masala, pronounced as guh-rum muh-saa-laa, literally means warm (garam) spice (masala).
 It is a fragrant blend of locally grown spices from the northern region of the Indian subcontinent.
 It is used for its sweet and warming spice flavor, not spicy heat.

-- Whole Cloves (Laung): Pungent, strong, and sweet with a bitter after-flavor, these are aromatic flower buds and a little goes a long way with these!
+- Whole Cloves (Laung): Pungent, strong, and sweet with a bitter after-flavor, these are aromatic flower buds, and a little goes a long way with these!
 Tip: Make sure to discard any clove stems without buds.

 - Black Peppercorns (Kaali Mirch): Whole black peppercorns give the best results for this recipe mix.